finitefield-org/hanko-field/doc/app/tasks/009-integrate-firebase-services-auth-messaging-remote-config-and-configure-environment-specifi.md

 3. Set up Firebase Messaging for push notifications and background handling.
 4. Initialize Remote Config with defaults and fetch/activate lifecycle.
 5. Provide environment setup guide for developers.

+See `doc/app/firebase-setup.md` for the flavor-specific configuration guide and bootstrap details.